An adaptation of InfoMap to absorbing random walks using absorption-scaled graphs: Background on InfoMap

 As discussed in \cite{kheirkhahzadeh2016efficient}, for $t < 1$, one can also consider the linearization

 as an input of InfoMap.
-In (\ref{eqn:linearization}), $(1-t)I + t T_J$ has diagonal elements that are all equal to $1-t$ if we assume that $a_{ii}=0$ for $i \in \{1,\ldots,n\}$.
-These diagonal elements correspond to self-edges with weight $1-t$.
-If we use the standard map function with the transition-probability matrix $(1-t)I + t T_J$ instead of $T_J$, we recover the map function in Definition \ref{def:Map2} by setting $t = 1$.
+The matrix $(1-t)I + t T_J$ has diagonal elements that are all equal to $1 - t$ if we assume that $a_{ii} = 0$ for $i \in \{1,\ldots,n\}$.
+These diagonal elements correspond to self-edges with weight $1 - t$.
+If we use the standard map function with the transition-probability matrix $(1 - t)I + t T_J$ instead of $T_J$, we recover the map function in Definition \ref{def:Map2} by setting $t = 1$.